LeandroOrdonez/OnlineLDA4WebAPIs/README.md

 python printtopicdistributions.py parameters/gamma-all.dat
 ```

-This would run the algorithm for a numeber of iterations which depends on the size of
+This would run the algorithm for a number of iterations which depends on the size of
 the corpus, display the (expected value under the variational posterior of the)
 topics fit by the algorithm and the per-document-distributions.